Touro College Graduate School of Education Awarded Seven Year Accreditation

 Director of Communications

 New York, N.Y. – Touro College President and CEO Dr. Alan Kadish today announced that the programs in Teacher Education and School Leadership at the Graduate School of Education (GSE) at Touro College have been awarded full accreditation for seven years by the Inquiry Brief Commission of the Council for the Accreditation of Educator Preparation (CAEP).
 CAEP is one of two agencies that merged earlier this year to create a new agency that will be the single specialized accreditor for educator preparation in the United States.

-Accreditation to the School’s educational leadership and teacher education programs encompasses the seven Master of Science degree programs offered by the GSE – in education and special education, instructional technology, mathematics education, school leadership, special education, teaching English to speakers of other languages (TESOL) and teaching literacy.
+Accreditation to the School’s educational leadership and teacher education programs encompasses the six Master of Science degree programs offered by the GSE – in education and special education, instructional technology, mathematics education, school leadership, teaching English to speakers of other languages (TESOL) and teaching literacy.

 “Attaining this significant accreditation requires a rigorous and exhaustive review.
 The results represent an exemplary achievement for the administration, faculty, staff, and students of the Graduate School of Education,” said Dr. Kadish.
 “We congratulate Dean LaMar Miller, Ph.D., who led the School through the challenging accreditation process and continues to provide leadership for one of the largest schools of education in New York state.”